bastjan/saveomat/Readme.md

 # Save-O-Mat

 `docker save` with ease.
-Over the network.
+With a simple HTTP API.

 ```sh
 cat <<EOF > images.txt